 Dual Citizenship is The Best Freedom Insurance Money Can Buy – It Could Even be Free

-It was recently reported that Google co-founder, Larry Page had been granted a permanent residency visa for New Zealand.
+It was recently reported that Google co-founder Larry Page had been granted a permanent residency visa for New Zealand.
 Page was able to apply for a special visa for New Zealand under a special visa program for people who invest more than $7m in the country.
 This visa will lead to New Zealand citizenship in 5 years.

-It’s also been reported that billionaire Peter Thiel has citizenship of New Zealand.
+It’s also been reported that billionaire Peter Thiel has citizenship in New Zealand.
 In fact, most of the super-rich have second residences and passports.
 They make sure that they have options.
 They have backup plans to ensure that they have bolt holes to escape to in times of crisis.